fizzaaz/weather-dashboard/README.md

   * WHEN the user view the UV index THEN the user is presented with a color that indicates whether the conditions are favorable, moderate, or severe.
   * WHEN the user view future weather conditions for that city THEN the user is presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.
   * WHEN the user clicks on a city in the search history THEN the user is again presented with current and future conditions for that city.

-### This project has script features of:
-* Tells browser to load 1)html & 2)css first.
-* Display current day.
-* An event listener (onclick) that generates time interval
-* Taken the change from the sibling html description attribute
-* Taken the change from the parent html id attribute
-* Set items in local storage.
-* Get items from the local storage.
-* Get current number of hours.
-* Should follow html 24 hour to 12 hour conversion.
-* use of moment.js
-* loop over time blocks
-* check if we've moved past this time, or we're in present, or future
-*
 ### File Types:
 * HTML
     * Index.html